UXPin/adele/README.md

 </a>

-Adele's is ready for adding new categories.
-If any of the systems will have more categories in its JSON Adele adds an empty category to _every_ system.
-Mind that all the other systems will have 'no data' data field.
+Adele is extendable and you can feel free to add new categories to the table.
+If you add a new category to any design system's JSON, Adele will add that same category to _every_ system.
+Note that all the other systems will have 'no data' in the data field for that category.
 If you can fill it in with the right data - great, if not, don't worry, the community (or I) will take care of it.

 Follow steps from 'How to change data about an existing system?'.